cognitedata/indsl/docs-source/source/contribute.rst

 .. note::

-    We currently support python functions with ``pd.Series`` as data input and outputs (I/O).
-This restriction is in place to simplify how the CHARTS infrastructure fetches and displays data.
+    We currently support python functions with ``pd.Series`` as the type of data input and outputs.
+This restriction is in place to simplify how the Charts infrastructure fetches and displays data.

 Preliminaries and setup